Jonathan Vilma: 2002 season

 Vilma led Miami in tackles with 133 (75 solo), and had two quarterback sacks, a forced fumble, recovered two fumbles, (returning one for a touchdown) and broke up five passes.
-He earned unanimous first-team All-Big East selection for the second time in his career and was a semi-finalist for the Dick Butkus Award, along with teammate D.J.
-Williams.
+He earned unanimous first-team All-Big East selection for the second time in his career and was a semi-finalist for the Dick Butkus Award, along with teammate D. J. Williams.

 2003 season

 In his final year, Vilma led the team in tackles for a third time with 127 (81 solo), with one sack, forced one fumble, and recovered three fumbles.
 Vilma ended the year as a finalist for the Butkus Award.

 Along with his success on the field, Vilma was a three-time Academic All-Big East Conference.
 He received a bachelor's degree in finance from the University of Miami's School of Business Administration.

-Vilma was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009 on ESPN.
+Vilma was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009, on ESPN.

 Professional career

 New York Jets

-Vilma was drafted by the Jets with the 12th selection in the 2004 NFL Draft.
+Vilma was drafted by the Jets in the first round with the 12th selection in the 2004 NFL draft.